Pipelines

 One or more tags used to filter the analysis list.
 Select from existing tags or type a new tag name in the field.

-Select a subscription to charge the analysis to.
+Select a subscription to which the analysis will be charged.

 Select the input files to use in the analysis. (max.
 50,000)